Rainbow-Turtle1/SQA-Repository/README.md

 ### How edge cases and error conditions were tested

 The primary way in which edge cases were identified was through carefully thinking about how potential users of the app would use it.
 Across the website, there are places where input forms are used - users could potentially enter nothing into the input fields and potentially risk sending bad requests to modify the database.
 To reduce the risk of this, we modified the input field component to not accept blank inputs and force the user to input text before submitting the form.

+In the test files, the first few assertions were those to test the 'happy path' of the app, by checking that if a user entered a correct input, they would get the expected response.
+Other assertions checked that if a user was to enter incorrect information (such as the wrong email or password), then they would receive an error message.

 ![alt text](/public/resources/readme-assets/forms.png)